- Sports Drinks like Gatorade or Powerade can exceed the WHO recommendation on sugar intake for children in a single drink.

 - Sports Drinks can be used to rehydrate a sick child, but better options exist like Pedialyte

-The typical image that comes to mind when thinking of Gatorade, is that of a sweaty adult completing their half marathon and in desperate need of replenishing their lost liquids.
-So how does a toddler come into this picture.
+The typical image that comes to mind when thinking of Gatorade, is that of a sweaty adult completing their half marathon in desperate need of replenishing their lost liquids.
+So why would you consider giving Gatorade or Powerade to a toddler.

 Gatorade, like any other drink labeled a 'Sports Drink', is considered a rehydration therapy intended to to replace lost water as a result of physical activity formulated especially for adults.